View More Images

 March - November.

-The Shikoku Wayfarer is a self-guided tour suitable for anyone can walk more than four hours in comfort.
+The Shikoku Wayfarer is a self-guided tour suitable for anyone who can walk more than four hours in comfort.
 The route is through mountainous countryside, and along quiet country lanes and suburban streets.
 It includes some shorter but steep climbs and areas of uneven, rocky terrain.
 Please read more on Tour Levels here.

 The Shikoku Wayfarer is a 6-day, 5-night tour starting and finishing in Tokushima.
-The Shikoku Wayfarer Extension is a 2-night, 3-day optional addition that visits the picturesque Iya Valley, Zentsuji and Kotohira.
+The Shikoku Wayfarer Post-Tour Extension is a 2-night, 3-day optional addition that visits the picturesque Iya Valley, Zentsuji and Kotohira.
 Tour accommodation is in Japanese inns and hotels.
+Please read more on accommodation here.
 For more information please contact us.

 The Shikoku Wayfarer Self-Guided Tour takes you deep into the smallest of Japan’s four main islands, a ruggedly beautiful rural and spiritual region deeply associated with Kukai (774–835), one of Japan’s salient spiritual figures, and the famous pilgrimage established in his memory.
 Kukai, posthumously also known as Kobo Daishi, is revered throughout Japan and to this day many Japanese travel to Shikoku to follow the route linking the pilgrimage’s temples, numbered 1 through to 88.